-Finally, you should review the deployment tools you use in your organization, such as Microsoft Endpoint Configuration Manager.
-Most organizations deploy Office with the deployment tools they already have in place.
-If your organization uses Configuration Manager, we recommend upgrading to the current branch and updating to the current release.
+Finally, you should review the deployment tools you use in your organization.
+We recommend to use Microsoft Intune.
+If you are using Microsoft Configuration Manager, we recommend upgrading to the current branch and updating to the current release.
 For more information, see Which branch of Configuration Manager should I use?.

 Step 2 - Review licensing and accounts